 Talking about Sex with TeensI know there will be things on this site not all LDS parents will agree with or find congruent with their values.
 At the same time, I think it is a list that gives very clear and useful direction for the most part and gives you an idea of the type of information your child’s peers are probably talking about.
 Take from it what you do agree with and at least teach those things.

-I am a Licensed Clinical Marriage and Family Therapist, a Sex Therapist and a member of the Church of Jesus Christ of Latter-day Saints.
-I have 19 years of experience working with LDS members.
-I graduated from BYU-Provo with a degree in Psychology and from Friends University-Wichita with my masters in MFT.
-I am also fluent in Spanish.
+Natasha Helfer Parker, LCMFT, CST is a Licensed Clinical Marriage and Family Therapist, a Certified Sex Therapist and a member of the Church of Jesus Christ of Latter-day Saints.
+She has almost 20 years of experience working with LDS members.
+She graduated from BYU-Provo with a degree in Psychology and from Friends University-Wichita with her masters in MFT.
+More information about her private practice and other endeavors can be found at natashaparker.org.